wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

 - `django-querycount`_ - middleware that prints the number
   of DB queries to the runserver console
 - `django-zeal`_ - auto-detecting the `n+1 queries problem`_ in ``django``
+- `django-drifter`_ - this package allows to easily manage
+  database migrations using management commands

 .. _django-split-settings: https://github.com/sobolevn/django-split-settings
 .. _django-axes: https://github.com/jazzband/django-axes